Film and TV drama

 Get a degree:

-You don’t need a degree for his role, but geography or event management are relevant subjects towards this role.
+You don’t need a degree for this role, but geography or event management are relevant subjects towards this role.
 Have a look at ScreenSkills’ list of recommended courses and select ones in film and TV.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Take a health and safety course: